cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 *defines: load steps*
 <br>*announced for upcoming version*
 <br>*if not supported on specific stereotypes, this must throw a warning*
-<br>Forces the load process to update the column with the staged value every time (e.g. for a last seen date in a hub).
-When used in satellite or reference table mappings, only the current row for the parent key should be updated.
+<br>Forces the load process to update the column with the staged value every time (e.g. for a last
+seen dates in a hub or link).
+When used for satellites, only the current row for the parent key should be updated.
+When used in reference tables, the update must happen on a row that has the same values for all columns, except the update_every_load columns.
+Fieldsmappings with update_on_every_load set to true, will be excluded from the diff hash calculation, regardless of the exclude_from_change_detection setting.

 **column_content_comment**
 (optional, default=comment of the field)